Eat Cleaner, See Better – Good Food for Eyesight Improvement

 • Berries: Blueberries, strawberries, and raspberries are rich in antioxidants that protect the eyes from damage caused by free radicals due to UV exposure.

-• Kiwi: High in vitamin C and antioxidants, kiwi is one of the best fruits for eyes, promotes collagen production in the eyes and supports overall eye health.
+• Kiwi: High in vitamin C and antioxidants, kiwi is one of the best fruits for eyes, promotes collagen production in the eyes, and supports overall eye health.

-3. Omega-3 Fatty Acids
+3. Omega-3 Fatty Acids Are Essential For Eyesight Improvement

 • Flaxseeds: Rich in alpha-linolenic acid (ALA), flaxseeds are a plant-based source of omega-3 fatty acids that support eye health and reduce inflammation.